What Does Travel Insurance Cover and How Does It Work?

 denySign icon

 CFAR is the ultimate flexibility coverage upgrade for travel insurance.
-Cancel for literally any reason and get 50-75% of your trip costs back.
-Must be purchased within 7-21 days of booking and costs extra, but gives you complete peace of mind.
+Cancel for any reason and get back 50% to 75% of your trip costs.
+You must purchase it within 7 to 21 days of booking, and it costs extra, but provides flexibility for trip changes.

 care icon

-Got ongoing health issues?
-Pre-existing condition coverage is available if you buy early (14-21 days after booking).
-This includes coverage for heart conditions, cancer, diabetes, and disability needs.
+If you have ongoing health issues, pre-existing condition coverage is available if you buy early (14 to 21 days after booking).
+This includes coverage for heart conditions, cancer, diabetes and disability needs.

 calendar icon

-Planning a gap year or extended backpacking trip?
-Travel insurance coverage can be purchased as an annual or multi-trip policy.
+For gap years or extended backpacking trips, travel insurance coverage can be purchased as an annual or multi-trip policy.

 falling icon

-Extreme activities like scuba diving and rock climbing are excluded from standard policies, but add-on this coverage is available or you buy a plan that with adventure sports coverage.
+Standard policies exclude extreme activities like scuba diving and rock climbing, but you can add this coverage or buy a plan with adventure sports coverage included.
 World Nomads is the best option for this coverage.

 1. 1